Customer feedback analysis: How to analyze and act on feedback

 - Make accuracy a priority.

-If you are analyzing feedback manually, get a colleague to verify the accuracy of a sample.
+If you are analyzing feedback manually, get a colleague to verify the accuracy of a sample of comments.
 If you are automating the analysis, compare the top themes picked up automatically vs. manually on a sample.
 You may find our quick guide on measuring feedback analysis accuracy helpful.

 These tips will help you to get comprehensive and accurate analysis.
 Explain your approach to others.
-They'll know that your findings are based on data and are more likely to act.
+They'll know that your findings are based on data and they'll be more likely to act on the insights.

 3. How to analyze customer feedback

-Before analyzing feedback, make sure you have gathered all feedback in one place.
+Before analyzing feedback, gather all your feedback into one place.